In the Republic, Plato has Socrates introduces a new understanding of the soul.

 The Argument from Opposites

 Sometimes a person is thirsty but refuses to drink.
 How is this possible?
 According to the Tripartite Theory, there are two desires in play.
 One stems from appetite.
 It arises naturally in reaction to events in the body.
-In the absence of a desire from reason, this appetitive desire would motivate the person to drink.
-Reason, however, in the example, has the belief that in the circumstance drinking is not what is best.
+In the absence of a desire from reason, this appetitive desire moves the person to drink.
+Reason, however, in the passage (below), has the belief that in the circumstance drinking is not good.
 If reason rules, the connection between the appetitive desire and action is interrupted.
 Reason overrides appetite.

 Socrates argues for this understanding in terms of a principle about opposite motions.

 "It is obvious that the same thing will never do or suffer opposites in the same respect in relation to the same thing and at the same time.
 So that if ever we find this happening we shall know that it was not the same thing but a plurality" (Republic IV.436b-436c).

 The idea is that desire and aversion are opposite motions of the soul.
 Desire is a motion toward, and aversion is a motion away.
 If a person is thirsty, he has a motivation to drink.
 If he thinks that drinking is not in his best interest, he also has a motivation not to drink.
 If this desire and aversion are opposite motions, then given the principle about opposite motions, it follows that this desire and aversion are motions of different things in the person.
 Since human beings are psychological beings, and thus do whatever they do because of states and processes in their "soul" (ψυχή), Socrates concludes that the human psychology has at least two parts.
 The appetitive part of the soul has the desire, and the part of the soul that reasons has the aversion.

 The argument from opposites is questionable.
 One may wonder whether desire and aversion are motions and whether the soul is something whose parts can move at all.